FROM - Using PIVOT and UNPIVOT

 SELECT PurchaseOrderID, EmployeeID, VendorID FROM PurchaseOrderHeader;

-EmployeeID column themselves become fields in the final result set.
-Therefore, there is a column for each
+EmployeeID column become fields in the final result set.
+As such, there's a column for each

 EmployeeID number specified in the pivot clause: in this case employees

 PurchaseOrderID column serves as the value column, against which the columns returned in the final output, which are called the grouping columns, are grouped.
 In this case, the grouping columns are aggregated by the

 COUNT function.
 Notice that a warning message appears that indicates that any null values appearing in the